105 – Nipissing University

-Nipissing actively promotes an accessible and barrier-free learning environment.
-If you require student accessibility services, identify yourself as early as possible so that accommodations and support systems can be arranged prior to the beginning of classes.
+We actively promote an accessible and barrier-free learning environment.
+If you require student accessibility services, identify yourself as early as possible so that we can arrange accommodations and support systems prior to the beginning of classes.

 For more information about the services available and the required documentation, visit the student accessibility website.

 If you have attended, or are currently attending, a recognized Canadian postsecondary institution, you may be considered for admission and/or may be eligible for transfer credit.
 Official transcripts from all postsecondary institutions previously attended must be submitted directly to Nipissing University; high school transcripts may also be required.
-You will be charged a document evaluation fee.
+We will charge you a document evaluation fee.

 If you have attended a postsecondary institution outside of North America, you must have all your foreign transcripts assessed by World Education Services (WES).
 You must send a WES Credential Evaluation Report, including a course-by-course analysis, directly to Nipissing University.